 Please note: Official transcripts must arrive at DCDEE in the original sealed envelope.
 Do not open, make copies or write on transcripts before mailing to DCDEE.
-DCDEE recommends sites and teachers maintain copies of other documents submitted to the EES Unit.
+It is recommended that NC Pre-K Site Administrators and teachers maintain copies of other documents submitted to the EES Unit.

-Licensure Eligibility and Continuation Requirements (NEW)
+Licensure Eligibility and Continuation Requirements